 The master's program Eurythmy in English is aimed at eurythmists who are looking for an intense eurythmy-artistic exploration and deepening, who want to sharpen their own profile and take next steps with new challenges.

-A new course will begin in September, with three pathways: Performance, Education, and Therapy.
+A new course with the Focus Education will begin in September, the course with the Focus Eurythmy Therapy will begin in March.
 There will also be an option to attend additional weeks of eurythmy teacher training for those without or with limited prior teaching experience.

 Contact us for more information.

 Eurythmists will have the opportunity to specialize in one of the following areas, and the assignments and projects will be appropriate to each field:

 - Eurythmy in Education and as Social Art